LifeAnalysis/dao-buyback-dashboard/README.md

 The dashboard integrates with:
 - CoinGecko API for real-time token prices
-- Protocol-specific APIs for buyback data
+- DAO-specific APIs for buyback data
 - Mock data with realistic values for demonstration

 ## Architecture